 Holidays are meant for gathering with friends and family, so it's best to create a festive look that appeals to adults and children.
 Playful touches were brought to the front porch with large-scale, hand-carved toys that add a vibe reminiscent of scenes from The Nutcracker.

-Back Exterior: Charming Country Estate in Vancouver, British Columbia, Canada
+Garden: Charming Country Estate in Vancouver, British Columbia, Canada